forieux/aljabr/README.md

 # Al-Jabr: Interfaces for implicit linear operators

-This package implements interfaces for implicit linear operators, those defined by function and callable instead of matrix.
+This package implements a thin interfaces for implicit linear operators, those defined by function and callable instead of matrix.
 It is useful when the matrix reprensentation is not adequat, for instance

 - when the dimension is large,